bUnit-dev/bUnit/docs/site/docs/test-doubles/navigation-manager.md

 cut.Find("button").Click();

-// Assert - inspect the navigation manager to see if its Uri has been updated. var navMan = Services.GetRequiredService<FakeNavigationManager>();
+// Assert - inspect the navigation manager to see if its Uri has been updated. var navMan = Services.GetRequiredService<BunitNavigationManager>();
 Assert.Equal("http://localhost/foo", navMan.Uri);
 ```

-If a component issues multiple `NavigateTo` calls, then it is possible to inspect the navigation history by accessing the <xref:Bunit.TestDoubles.FakeNavigationManager.History> property.
+If a component issues multiple `NavigateTo` calls, then it is possible to inspect the navigation history by accessing the <xref:Bunit.TestDoubles.BunitNavigationManager.History> property.
 It's a stack based structure, meaning the latest navigations will be first in the collection at index 0.

 ## Asserting that a navigation was prevented with the `NavigationLock` component